laroche/private-geldanlage/optionen.md

      BSH tranches so that the shorts are in a longer expiration than the longs so that the entire trade can be placed for breakeven or a small credit.
    - Short Put Harvest - harvest the short puts at 20 cents or when they reach 14 DTE, whichever comes first.
+   - Alternative Harvest - harvest the short puts along with an equal number of long puts at 20 cents or less.
+   - Increase tranch sizing when possible.
+The goal is to develop a wall of thousands of BSH tranches.

 Hedging mit Optionen von "Income Options Trading"